 Art is a way to think, act and communicate—a means of personal expression, as well as of participating in a larger conversation with both the past and contemporary culture.
 In Carroll University’s art program, you’ll explore the relationship between the worlds of intellect and imagination.
 You’ll learn to develop and nurture a creative process that moves your work and ideas into unexpected and exciting directions.
 Carroll's art curriculum is grounded in the liberal arts and prepares its graduates for a lifelong journey of art making and art appreciation that insists on engagement with the ideas of our times and on personal growth.

-Our spaces include several large studios, the campus gallery, student exhibition areas, an art library and three MAC computer labs.
-Our students gain experience outside the classroom through participating in internships and have an opportunity in their senior year to exhibit in a professional gallery in the media of their choice.
-You’ll leave Carroll prepared with a career-ready portfolio.
+Our facilities include large studio classrooms, two campus galleries, student exhibition spaces, and three MAC computer labs.
+Our students gain experience outside the classroom through participation in internships.
+Senior year students host an exhibition of their recent work in Carroll’s professional gallery in the media of their choice.
+All art majors leave Carroll with a career-ready portfolio.